oliviawestmacottssw/SSW.Rules.Content/rules/do-you-use-the-url-as-a-navigation-aid-aka-redirect-to-the-correct-url-if-it-is-incorrect/rule.md

 ```

-::: greybox
-Figure: Good example - the comment says it all  Wordpress and Stack Overflow have URL formats that do this very well:
+::: greyboxFigure: Good example - the comment says it all  Wordpress and Stack Overflow have URL formats that do this very well: